 We also use paid and non-paid advertising.
 Our paid advertising may include search engine marketing, display, paid social media and product placement and traditional advertising, such as direct mail, television, radio and magazine advertising.
-Our paid advertising significantly increased in 2021 compared to 2020, which may impact our ability to cost-effectively drive traffic to Honest.com.
+Our paid advertising significantly increased in 2022 compared to 2021 due to industry-wide increases in advertising pricing, which impacted our ability to cost-effectively drive traffic to Honest.com and our digital customers.
 Our non-paid advertising efforts include search engine optimization, non-paid social media and e-mail marketing.
 We drive a significant amount of traffic to our website via search engines and, therefore, rely heavily on search engines.
 Search engines frequently update and change the logic that determines the placement and display of results of a user's search, such that the purchased or algorithmic placement of links to our website can be negatively affected.
 Moreover, a search engine could, for competitive or other purposes, alter its search algorithms or results, causing our website to place lower in search query results.